 - Parents and Children Together (PACT) is an early language intervention designed to be delivered by parents to their child at home.
-Evidence suggests that typically developing pre-school children who receive the programme in the year before they start school, make significant gains in early language and literacy skills (Burgoyne et al., 2018).
+Evidence suggests that typically developing pre-school children who receive the program in the year before they start school, make significant gains in early language and literacy skills (Burgoyne et al., 2018).

 - PACT uses many strategies that support learning in children with Down syndrome.
-Informal feedback from specialist practitioners and parents suggests that the programme has potential to improve language outcomes for this group of children.
+Informal feedback from specialist practitioners and parents suggests that the program has potential to improve language outcomes for this group of children.

 - This project will adapt and evaluate PACT as a language learning tool for young children with Down syndrome.
 There are 2 stages involved: